RobinRoeland/JavaFrmwrkNews/readme.txt

-Voor de langere text op te kunnen slaan heb ik chatGPT het volgonde gevraagd:
+Voor de langere text op te kunnen slaan heb ik chatGPT het volgende gevraagd:
 "i'm writing a newspaper website in java and i need to store large paragraphs in a mysql table.
 I use thymeleaf and spring boot controllers"